moby/moby/docs/sources/reference/run.md

 container's namespaces in addition to the `loopback` interface.
 An IP address will be allocated for containers on the bridge's network and traffic will be routed though this bridge to the container.

+#### Mode: bridge:<name>
+With the networking mode set to `bridge:<name>` a container will use a pre-existing bridge referred to by `name` for its networking setup.
+A pair of veth interfaces will be created in bridge `name` for the container.
+One side of the veth pair will remain on the host attached to the bridge while the other side of the pair will be placed inside the container's namespaces in addition to the `loopback` interface.
+An IP address will be allocated for containers on the bridge's network and trafic will be routed though this bridge to the container.

 #### Mode: host